Ethiopia shifts focus from war to economy, U.N. worries about Tigray

 U.N.
 High Commissioner for Human Rights Michelle Bachelet said in Geneva that events in Tigray were still “worrying and volatile” and called for civilians to be protected.

-“Fighting continues between federal forces and the TPLF, and affiliated militias on both sides,” she told reporters, citing clashes near the towns of Mekelle, Sherero, Axum, Abiy Addi.
+“Fighting continues between federal forces and the TPLF, and affiliated militias on both sides,” she told reporters, citing clashes near the towns of Mekelle, Sherero, Axum and Abiy Addi.

 A government spokesman did not immediately respond to a request for comment.
 TPLF leaders could not be reached.